February 1 General Strike (1947): Background

 The Empire of Japan was defeated in World War II and was occupied by Allies of World War II.
 The occupation authorities, known as SCAP (Supreme Commander for the Allied Powers) or GHQ (General Headquarters), initially introduced a series of reforms in Japan, such as the release of a large number of political prisoners and support for left-wing forces and workers, which led to a resurgence of the workers' movement in Japan.
 Both left-wing parties and Japanese labor unions, once banned, have been unbanned and are growing rapidly.
 By the end of November, nearly five million workers joined the labor unions.

 Japanese workers began a wave of strikes, led by the Japanese Communist Party, left-wing socialists, and labor organizations.
 Some of these strikes were intended to improve working conditions and protect workers' rights, but others were aimed at changing or even completely overhauling the political system of the country.
 Prime Minister Shigeru Yoshida underlined that both capitalists and workers were collaborating for the common goal of boosting output in May 1946, accusing the radical labor movement of exploiting democracy.
 The Cabinet's Imperial Ordinance No. 311, which mandates fines and hard prison sentences of up to 10 years for participating in "acts prejudicial to Occupation objectives," was the first step in SCAP's response, which was swiftly followed by the employment of police enforcement.
-Nevertheless, strike activity persisted on a number of fronts, and some of them were successful, such as the strike in September 1946, which was carried out with MacArthur's consent and had some success.
+Nevertheless, strike activity persisted on several fronts, and some of them were successful, such as the strike in September 1946, which was carried out with MacArthur's consent and had some success.
 Yoshida, however, denounced the second strike in October, and the ensuing dispute ultimately forced MacArthur to entirely alter his attitude.
 The Japanese emperor and MacArthur both agreed that the labor movement may be extremely susceptible to manipulation by political rivals in the same month.

 On December 3, Japan's labor unions submitted ten demands to the government, including the provision of overtime pay, the establishment of a minimum wage system, the abolition of work income tax, and the raising of the tax exemption point for comprehensive income tax to 30,000 yen.
 However, except for the overtime pay, the government refused to accept these demands.
 On December 17, 500,000 people (according to the organizers), organized by the Japanese Federation of Labour, the Sanbetsu, and other national unions, participated in a national convention to secure livelihood rights and overthrow the Yoshida Cabinet at the Imperial Palace Plaza.

 On December 6, 1946, the Far Eastern Commission, which was responsible for overseeing Japan during the occupation, set out the principles that Japanese trade unions needed to follow.
 The rights of Japanese workers were guaranteed in this principle, but at the same time, Japanese workers were forbidden to "directly interfere with the interests of the occupation".